Kodular/Documentation/docs/components/user-interface/list-picker.md

 ## Overview

-<p>A button that, when clicked on, displays a list of texts for the user to choose among.
-The texts can be specified through the Designer or Blocks Editor by setting the <code>ElementsFromString</code> property to their string-separated concatenation (for example, <em>choice 1, choice 2, choice 3</em>) or by setting the <code>Elements</code> property to a List in the Blocks editor.</p><p>Setting property ShowFilterBar to true, will make the list searchable.
-Other properties affect the appearance of the button (<code>TextAlignment</code>, <code>BackgroundColor</code>, etc.) and whether it can be clicked on (<code>Enabled</code>).</p>
+A button that, when clicked on, displays a list of texts for the user to choose among.
+The texts can be specified through the Designer or Blocks Editor by setting the `` ElementsFromString `` property to their string-separated concatenation (for example, _choice 1, choice 2, choice 3_) or by setting the `` Elements `` property to a List in the Blocks editor.

+Setting property ShowFilterBar to true, will make the list searchable.
+Other properties affect the appearance of the button (`` TextAlignment ``, `` BackgroundColor ``, etc.) and whether it can be clicked on (`` Enabled ``).

 ## Events